vechain/vechain-sdk-js/docs/thor-client.md

 ## Transactions

-The Thorest-client provides methods for developers to interact with transactions on the VechainThor network, allowing retrieval of transaction details and transaction receipts.
-The following code illustrates how to use the Thorest-client to fetch information about a specific transaction:
+Thor-client provides methods for developers to interact with transactions on the VechainThor network, allowing retrieval of transaction details and transaction receipts.
+The following code illustrates how to use the Thor-client to fetch information about a specific transaction:

 ```typescript { name=transactions, category=example }
 import {